Professional team working on laptops in modern workspace

 • Net equipment cost: $72,000

 That's a $120K machine for a net cost of $72K.
-You're paying $1,530/month for equipment that lets you bid on jobs you couldn't touch before.
+Your monthly payment lets you bid on jobs you couldn't touch before.
 One $40K excavation job pays for almost a year of payments.

 The 2026 Section 179 limit is $1,250,000.
 If you're buying equipment this year — trucks, excavators, tools, trailers — buy it before December 31 and deduct the full amount.
 Don't lease it.
 Finance it, own it, and take the deduction.